saadfrhan/mern-booklist/README.md

-# Booklist
+# Bookshelf

 ![Bookstore](./preview.png)

 ## Introduction

 Using React, Node.js, Express & MongoDB you'll learn how to build a Full Stack MERN Application - from start to finish.
-The App is called "Booklist" and it is a simple app that allows you to add books to a list, delete them and update them.
+The App is called "Bookshelf" and it is a simple app that allows you to add books to a list, delete them and update them.
 It's a good way to learn full stack development because you can build and deploy this app to the web.

 With this, you will have a strong understanding of how the MERN Stack works.